 Future challenges include the need to double world food production by 2050 to cater for population growth and wealthier consumers eating more meat, at the same time as dealing with the impact of climate change (loss of biodiversity, deteriorating soil and water quality).

-In response to these challenges, and listening to the wishes of European citizens, the focus of EU farm policy from 2013 will shift more towards:
+In response to these challenges, and listening to the wishes of European citizens, our 2013 reforms shifted the focus of EU farm policy towards:

-Nevertheless, the share of farm spending in the EU budget has dropped sharply (from a peak of nearly 70% in the 1970s to around 40% today).
+As a share of the EU budget, farm spending has dropped sharply from its 1970s peak of nearly 70% around 40% today.
 This reflects both an expansion of the EU's other responsibilities and cost savings from reforms.
-Since 2004, the EU has welcome 12 new member countries without any increase in farm spending.
+Since 2004, the EU has welcomed 13 new member countries without any increase in farm spending.

 This publication is part of the 'European Union explained' series